“There are, in every age, new errors to be rectified and new prejudices to be opposed.”

 Blum Lectures

-The Daniel G. Blum Lectures are named in honor of one of the founding directors of the Society—an enthusiastic supporter of all matters Johnsonian.
-The Blum Lecture is given at each annual meeting.
+The Daniel G. Blum Memorial Lectures are named in honor of one of the founding directors of the Society—an enthusiastic supporter of all matters Johnsonian.
+The Daniel G. Blum Memorial Lecture is given at each annual meeting.
 The lectures have been by leading Johnson scholars, collectors of Johnsoniana, and actors with an interest in the period.
-The titles of past Daniel G. Blum lectures exemplify the broad range of topics that is stimulated by the study of Samuel Johnson and his circle.
+The titles of past Daniel G. Blum Memorial Lectures exemplify the broad range of topics that is stimulated by the study of Samuel Johnson and his circle.
 The list of lecturers and titles includes:

 2023: Bryan A. Garner, “Just Deserts: Evaluating Johnson as a Lexicographer”